Wagalla massacre: Aftermath

+After the 2007 elections in Kenya and the associated negotiations between rival factions, a Truth, Justice, and Reconciliation Commission was set up to investigate political violence in Kenya.
+In 2010, however, Ronald Slye, a law professor from the US, resigned amid concerns that the commission's chairman, Bethual Kiplagat, was biased in favor of the government; those concerns led to international donors withdrawing funding, causing the commission's $16 million budget for 2010 to fall short by $14 million.
+Moreover, Kiplagat had been connected to the Wagalla massacre both inside and outside Kenya, a connection that Kiplagat, according to Slye, refused to clarify.

 In April 2012, Kiplagat was reinstated as TJRC chairman after the Justice Minister Eugene Wamalwa brokered a truce between him and the other commissioners.

 The same year, the former Kenyan Prime Minister Raila Odinga ordered an official probe into the atrocities and indicated that the national attorney general should bring to justice those responsible for the killings.
 Odinga also ordered a museum to be constructed in honour of the victims.

-In memory and honor of those who lost their lives in this massacre, Kenya National Commission on Human Rights (KNCHR) in conjunction with local and international partners has supported the construction of a monument in Wajir Town.
-The Monument, which is set to be unveiled on 14 February 2014, has the names of 482 victims engraved on marble and pasted on a wall.
-These names were taken from the Truth Justice and Reconciliation Commission report and subjected to a thorough validation exercise for purposes of ensuring that they were indeed names of the people who lost their lives as a result of the massacre.

 In February 2015, the Wajir County governor Ahmed Abdullahi said his government would partner with local and international human rights organisations in seeking justice for the victims of the massacre, saying that the Truth Commission report offered such an opportunity which remained squandered.
 "Those mentioned by the TJRC report and witnesses must be prosecuted.
 The people who afflicted the pain to our people remain unpunished and are still with us," Abdullahi said.